top of page

 His passion for coaching young athletes and officiating has made him even more appreciative of the rewards that come from both coaching and officiating.

 By the time he founded NorCal Sports Officials in 2014, Omoto had already spent nearly four decades learning the game from every angle.
-His experience as both a coach and official helped shape the organization’s guiding principles.
+His experiences as a player, coach and official helped shape the organization’s guiding principles.

 Mentorship quickly became a central part of NorCal Sports Officials.
 Many officials who joined the organization were new to officiating, and Omoto took pride in developing them through training, on-field instruction, and guidance grounded in professionalism and effective game management.
 One of the challenges he relished with new officials is that he provides equipment for the new officials to borrow as he remembers how much is needed to umpire and the cost behind that.